peridot-php/webdriver-manager/README.md

 [![Build Status](https://travis-ci.org/peridot-php/webdriver-manager.png)](https://travis-ci.org/peridot-php/webdriver-manager)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/peridot-php/webdriver-manager/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/peridot-php/webdriver-manager/?branch=master)

 The perfect companion for projects with functional tests.
-Heavily inspired by the webdriver manager that ships with [protractor](https://github.com/angular/protractor).
+Heavily inspired by the `webdriver-manager` that ships with [protractor](https://github.com/angular/protractor).
 WebDriver Manager allows you to keep Selenium Server binaries up to date.
 It also provides a packaged solution for easily starting Selenium Server.

 In addition to an easy to use command line application, WebDriver Manager provides a library for managing Selenium binaries in your own apps and tools.

 ##Installation

-WebDriver Manager is meant to be a drop in for any project using Selenium WebDriver for functional tests.
+WebDriver Manager is meant to be a drop in installation for any project using Selenium WebDriver for functional tests.

 ```
 $ composer require --dev peridot-php/webdriver-manager
 ```

-Once installed, you can operate Selenium from the comfort of your project:
+Once installed, you can operate Selenium Server from the comfort of your project:

 ```
 $ vendor/bin/manager start